‘He’s actively cheating already’: Mary Trump on her uncle’s campaign

 MT: They need to do something.
 It’s not even about cutting his mic.
 They just need to set it up so that the person who is supposed to be speaking has his mic on and the person who isn’t has his mic off.

-But I personally think the one condition of the next debate is real-time fact checking.
+But I personally think the one condition of the next debate is real-time fact-checking.

-In terms of Vice President Biden, I think at the beginning, it was like it was like getting hit by a freight train over and over again, and it took him a bit of time to find his feet.
-But when he did I think he handled it as well as anybody could be expected to.
+In terms of [former] Vice President Biden, I think at the beginning, it was like getting hit by a freight train over and over again, and it took him a bit of time to find his feet.
+But when he did, I think he handled it as well as anybody could be expected to.

 ‘It’s a tactic to keep things unfocused and chaotic’